YasinAtLinux/Termux-Debian-Login/README.md

 Manages login for Debian and Termux environments.

 **Debian-Void-Termux.sh**
-Extends functionality to manage logins for Debian, Void, and Termux environments, with support for Manjaro (with minor adjustments).
+Extends functionality to manage logins for Debian, Void, and Termux environments.

 **Debian-Arch-Termux.sh**
 Extends functionality to manage logins for Debian,